Meter firm Energy Assets acquires Gazprom subsidiary

 Manchester-based GGES manages a portfolio of about 27,000 data points across the gas, water and electricity sectors.

-It specialises in automated meter reading technology for both gas and water applications and low power radio data collection technology.'Fantastic opportunity'
+It specialises in automated meter reading technology for both gas and water applications and low power radio data collection technology.

 The acquisition formalises a long-standing relationship between Energy Assets and Gazprom Energy.